White Bra with fairy lights in the background

 • Fold carefully.
 Don't fold things and then pile them on top of each other – it'll create creases and bend underwired styles out of shape.

-Of course, storing your lingerie correctly will help it last a lot longer, but that doesn’t mean you can’t enjoy yourself and find some more pieces to add to your collection!
+Of course, storing your underwear correctly will help it last a lot longer, but that doesn’t mean you can’t enjoy yourself and find some more pieces to add to your collection!

-Whether you’re looking for new bras to keep you comfortable all day, or corsets and basques to simply sizzle in the bedroom, our lingerie section has plenty to choose from.
+Whether you’re looking for new bras to keep you comfortable all day, or or sexy g strings to simply sizzle in the bedroom, our lingerie section has plenty to choose from.